OPM/IFEM/README.md

 The simulation toolbox is organized into a set of modules, organized as class hierarchies implemented in the C++ language.
-The top-level driver is organized in the class SIMbase and its sub-classes.
+The top-level driver is organized in the class `SIMbase` and its sub-classes.
 These classes have methods for reading model data from an input file, to assemble the linearized algebraic system of equations resulting from the finite element discretization, and to solve that system.
 It also contains methods for writing a VTF-file with results.
-Problem-specific drivers and main programs are found in the sub-folder Apps.

-The core of the finite element implementation is contained in the class ASMbase and its sub-classes, which have methods for evaluating the element matrices involved and assembling them into the system matrices.
+The core of the finite element implementation is contained in the class `ASMbase` and its sub-classes, which have methods for evaluating the element matrices involved and assembling them into the system matrices.
-There is typically one ASMbase object for each spline patch in the model.
+There is typically one `ASMbase` object for each spline patch in the model.

-The physical problem-dependent data and methods is accessed via an abstract interface class, Integrand, through which the application programmer can implement the weak form of the underlying finite element problem.
+The physical problem-dependent data and methods are accessed via an abstract interface class, `Integrand`, through which the application programmer can implement the weak form of the underlying finite element problem.

 The actual splines evaluation is performed through the GoTools library, which is